Hydropower

 Actions we’re taking to Scope 1 and 2 targets

-In 2022 we established six abatement programmes to focus on the decarbonisation challenge across our business: repowering our Pacific Aluminium operations, renewables, aluminium anodes – ELYSISTM, alumina process heat, minerals processing and diesel transition.
+In 2023 we continued to progress our 6 abatement programs, with a capital expenditure of $94 million, focused on the decarbonisation challenge across our business: repowering our Pacific Aluminium operations, renewables, aluminium anodes – ELYSISTM, alumina process heat, minerals processing and diesel transition.

 We are also increasing our investment in our Nature-based Solutions team and now expect high integrity offsets to play a greater role in our decarbonisation strategy.